Jaeger-LeCoultre Cal.P480/C 18ct 1957

-The 18ct watch case is a good size 33mm diameter, excluding the correct unsigned, almost sunken, crown.
-The case is of a superbly made two-piece design for increased dust and moisture protection.
-It has a thin bezel and straight swept back lugs which add elegance and simplicity to the watch.
+The 18ct watch case is a good size at 33mm diameter, excluding the correct unsigned, almost sunken, crown.
+The case is of a superbly made two-piece design for increased dust and moisture protection and has a thin bezel and straight swept back lugs which add elegance and simplicity to the watch.

 The case is in excellent condition, having received a very gentle and sympathetic clean and polish.
-The watch has obviously been very well cared for as there are no dings, scratches or marks visible to the naked eye.
+The watch has obviously been very well cared and seen little use as there are no dings, scratches or other marks visible to the naked eye.

-Inside the case-back, all is properly marked and as expected, with the Swiss 18ct hallmarks.
-Also on the outside of the case with the serial number 744517.
-This external case serial number is clear, indicating the watch case has not been over-polished.
-Also, importantly, the case-back is of full thickness and has never been engraved.
+Inside the case-back, all is properly marked and as expected with Swiss 18ct hallmarks.
+On the outside of the case is shown the serial number 744517.
+This external case serial number is clear, indicating the watch case has not been over-polished and importantly, the case-back is of full thickness and has never been engraved.

 The Strap and Buckle

 The watch is fitted with a high quality brown lizard strap and plain gold-plated buckle which we feel suits the watch perfectly.
 However, if a different colour or different style of strap is preferred, please let us know and we will do our best to provide your choice, free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin and can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of straps if you wish here.

 Although there are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating this watch to 1957.